 Officials estimate the change could save the nation around $1 billion over the next decade; however, opponents claim the savings is only possible by taking from those who are most in need.

-The Boston Personal Injury Attorneys with Jason Stone Injury Lawyers recognize the complexities associated with receiving Social Security Disability and are available to answer any questions an individual considering applying for benefits may have.
+The Massachusetts Personal Injury Attorneys with Jason Stone Injury Lawyers recognize the complexities associated with receiving Social Security Disability and are available to answer any questions an individual considering applying for benefits may have.